wh-alice/mig_visualstudio/vs/misc/-namespace--statements-can-occur-only-at-file-or-namespace-level.md

 ---
-title: "&#39;Namespace&#39; statements can occur only at file or namespace level | hehe" ms.custom: "" ms.date: "10/19/2016"
+title: "&#39;Namespace&#39; statements can occur only at file or namespace level" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"